janesmae/ye_olde_janesmae.github.io/pages/bucketlist.md

 1. Feed a giraffe
 1. Take a glassblowing workshop and make my own drinking glass
 1. Attend the Vienna Opera Ball
+1. Chase a Tornado
+1. Perform a Magic Trick
 1. ...